Can England really shock us all and reach the final of the 2018 World Cup? We look at their chances!

-Nevertheless, as we catch our breath before the quarter finals, let’s try to take an objective look at how things might pan out, and where the smart money lies, as we run through the chances for the top teams.
+Nevertheless, as we catch our breath before the quarter finals, let’s try to take an objective look at how things might pan out.
+And where the smart money lies, as we run through the chances for the top teams.

 Brazil is the only constant

 Now, that is the only thing in sports betting that has remained unchanged.
 Brazil were slow out of the gate in the group stage and looked decidedly vulnerable against both Switzerland and Costa Rica.

 England favourites to join them in 2018 World Cup Final

 Coming as it did off the back of a group stage loss to Belgium, it seems strange that England are now favourites to reach the final from their side of the draw.

-Bookies have them at even money to beat Sweden in the quarter final, and we assume that will set up a semi against Croatia – although after Russia’s treatment of Spain, anything is possible.
+Bookies have them at even money to beat Sweden in the quarter final.
+And we assume that will set up a semi against Croatia – although after Russia’s treatment of Spain, anything is possible.

 France in with a real chance

 This is a team that has played ugly football when it had to – check out the turgid 0-0 draw against Australia – and has also set the tournament alight in the spectacular win over Argentina.

-In other words, they have done exactly what they have needed to do to progress through the tournament, and that makes this a dangerous team.
+In other words, they have done exactly what they have needed to do to progress through the tournament.
+This makes them a dangerous team.

-France is a team that is in with a real chance of beating the favourites, and if they do so, you would not back anyone in the bottom half of the draw to stop them from going all the way.
+France is a team that is in with a real chance of beating the favourites.
+If they do so, you would not back anyone in the bottom half of the draw to stop them from going all the way.

 Croatia the new dark horse

 Croatia won’t care whether it is England or Sweden in the semi – either way they will fancy their chances.
-Winning the event might be a bridge too far, but 5/1 to be a losing finalist might be the best bet on offer right now.
+Winning the event might be a bridge too far for the Croats.
+But 5/1 to be a losing finalist might be the best bet on offer right now.